S Corporation Distributions

 The shareholder's basis in stock is always reduced by current year losses, even if such losses would be limited by at-risk or passive activity rules.
 In contrast to losses and deductions, the tax benefits of tax credits are not limited by basis.
 However, they may change basis, depending on the specific type of credit.

 Loss and deduction items reduces stock basis 1st, but cannot reduce the basis below 0.
 If the shareholder also has a debt basis in the corporation, then that basis is reduced by loss and deduction items that could not be used to reduce the stock basis.
-However, if the shareholder has no debt basis in the corporation or the debt basis is reduced to 0, then any amount of loss and deduction items that exceed basis is suspended and can be carried forward indefinitely.
-Moreover, if the S corporation repays the debt when the shareholder has a reduced basis, then the amount of the repayment that exceeds the basis to the shareholder is taxable to the shareholder.
+However, if the shareholder has no debt basis in the corporation or the debt basis is reduced to 0, then the total of loss and deduction items exceeding the basis is suspended and can be carried forward indefinitely.
+Moreover, if the S corporation repays the debt when the shareholder has a reduced basis, then the amount of the repayment exceeding the basis to the shareholder is taxable to the shareholder.
 Any suspended loss and deduction items can be carried forward indefinitely, but they retain their character.
 When the shareholder finally disposes of the stock, all suspended loss and deduction items are lost; they cannot be used to reduce any gain on the stock.
 Additionally:

 - Non-dividend distributions exceeding the stock basis is taxed as capital gain, which is treated as long-term if held longer than 1 year.